obsidianmd/obsidian-clipper/docs/Variables.md

 ---
 [[Obsidian Web Clipper/Templates|Web Clipper templates]] can use variables to automatically pre-populate data from the page in a template.
 Variables can be used in the **note name**, **note location**, **properties**, and **note content**.
 Variables can also be modified using [[filters]].

 Use the `...` icon in the [[Introduction to Obsidian Web Clipper|Web Clipper]] extension to access the current page variables for use in templates.
-There are four types of variables you can use:
+There are five types of variables you can use:

 - Preset variables
+- Prompt variables
 - Meta variables
 - Selector variables
 - Schema.org variables